 Health insurers apply the excess in slightly different ways.
-For more, please view the comparison table
+For more, please view the comparison table.

-It's best to ask the insurer for "prior-approval", which means that the insurer will pay the health practitioner directly.
+It's best to ask the insurer for "prior-approval", which means that the insurer will pay the health provider directly.
 This keeps things simple, and means you don't need pay anything more than your excess.

 It's very important to keep your current plan going until the new one has been set up.
 If you have pre-existing conditions which were covered under your old policy these conditions may not be covered under the new policy.
 So it's vital to keep your current cover going until you're totally happy with what the new insurer will offer.

-With most insurers there is no stand-down, however Southern Cross will not pay a claim for the first 3 months of the policy, and Sovereign and Tower have a stand-down period of 12 months for the extraction of wisdom teeth.
+With most insurers there is no stand-down, however Southern Cross will not pay a claim for the first 3 months of the policy, and Sovereign and nib have a stand-down period of 12 months for the extraction of wisdom teeth.
 Some insurers also have a stand-down period on their optional "GP Benefit" and "Dental & Optical" Benefit.

 In an emergency you'd be taken straight to a public hospital - your health insurance doesn't cover these costs (as this is provided for free).
 However following emergency treatment and stabilization, there might be follow up treatment needed - which is where waiting lists start and health insurance is needed.

-Sometimes pre-existing health issues are "excluded" from the policy.
+An exclusion is something not covered by the policy.
+Some exclusions are built into the policy - for example health insurance does not cover cosmetic surgery.
+Also, usually pre-existing health issues are "excluded" from the policy.
 This means that the insurer won't pay for investigations or treatment relating to that issue.

 Health insurance premiums are affected by age and also by changes in the cost of health care (as new and more advanced treatments become available, health costs usually increase).
 The increase varies, however we recommend that you're prepared for an annual increase of up to 10-15%.